haskell-suite/haskell-names/README.md

 Name resolution
 ---------------

-There are two approaches to name resolution.

-A simpler one is provided by the `annotateModule` function which annotates the module with scoping information.
+The `annotateModule` function annotates the module with scoping information.

-A more advanced interface is given by the `Language.Haskell.Names.Open` module.
 Its essence is described in the article [Open your name resolution][openrec].
-It is, however, very experimental.

 [openrec]: http://ro-che.info/articles/2013-03-04-open-name-resolution.html